Between heritage towns, rural romance and culinary delights, experience Tuscany at its authentic best

 - 2 Nights Radda in Chianti

 This comprehensive fly-drive holiday showcases both Tuscany’s famed centrepieces and its lesser-known gems.
-Indeed, while you’ll take in Renaissance Florence, Pisa’s leaning icon and Cinque Terre’s clifftop fishing villages, you’ll also be treated to Chianti’s vineyard charm and the region’s hilltop medieval towns.
+Indeed, while you’ll take in Renaissance Florence, and Pisa’s leaning icon, you’ll also be treated to Chianti’s vineyard charm and the region’s hilltop medieval towns.
 And, with car hire included, you’ll enjoy life on the open road alongside stays in boutique properties and the chance to tuck in to the region's famed food and wine.
-It’s all rounded off in style with a two-night stay in Chianti castle where optional gourmet dining and poolside relaxation bring your holiday to a fittingly indulgent conclusion.

 Day by day itinerary